First 30 days

 A sniff walk, a puzzle feeder, or a scatter feed session provides mental stimulation without social pressure.

-Note any stress signals
+Note any stress signals appearing for the first time

 Lip licking, yawning, whale eye, panting, tucked tail, low head carriage — document and share with your vet or trainer if concerning.